Callumgander/CourseNotes/Four Semesters in Six Hours part 1 (FINISHED) (X) .md

 \- a set has no order and is not a list
 \- has no duplicates
 \- allows at least four different things: add, remove contains, and toList
-\- Basic idea is that you can add items to a set andn then later check if they’re there.
+\- Basic idea is that you can add items to a set andn then later check if they're there.
 You can also request later a list of thsoeitems in the set, but not in any order
 \- good for deduplication since you can only add something to a set once

 Map
 \- basically like dictionaries
 \- quite similar to simple JS objects
 \- Maps are a set/collectionn of keys that have values associated with those keys
-\- Unlike objects, they don’t have prototypes, inheritance, methods, or anything of that sort
+\- Unlike objects, they don't have prototypes, inheritance, methods, or anything of that sort
 \- Similar to associative arrays in other languages
 \- Again, since the keys are a set, there cannot be duplication of keys but you can have duplication of values though

 Stack
-\- an interface that adheres to the “Last-in First-Out” (LIFO) mantra
+\- an interface that adheres to the "Last-in First-Out" (LIFO) mantra
 \- In a stack, you can only push(add) or pop(remove).
 The last thing you pushed will be what pop returns to you (pop will also remove it from the stack)
-\- These concepts are borrowed in arrays but arrays aren’t technically stacks
+\- These concepts are borrowed in arrays but arrays aren't technically stacks
 \- Often they have a method called peek too which just looks at the top value of the stack without modifying the stack
 \- programming IS a stack

 Queue
-\- “first-in first-out”
+\- "first-in first-out"
 \- similar to people queing in line
 \- methods called enqueue (add/push) and dequeue (remove/pop) and can usually peek
 \- Useful for programming problems like printing jobs, first to send to printer is first to print